Restore Alignment, Relieve Pain, and Regain Balance Naturally

 Frequently Asked Questions

-The Bench Correction technique is a manual therapy method used to realign the spine and correct postural imbalances.
+The Bench Press Correction technique is a manual therapy method used to realign the spine and correct postural imbalances.
 It involves positioning the patient on a padded bench, allowing the practitioner to make targeted adjustments to the spine, pelvis, and hips.

 No, the technique is generally not painful.
 Most patients experience gentle pressure and stretching during the adjustments.
 In fact, many feel immediate relief and improved mobility after the session.